pythonnz/pdfbaker/docs/overview.md

 ### Pages make up a document

-After each page template was rendered and the resulting SVG file converted to PDF, these page PDFs are combined to create the document.<br>This may optionally get compressed for a nice end result.
+After each page template was rendered and the resulting SVG file converted to PDF, these page PDFs are combined to create the document.<br>This PDF document may optionally get compressed for a nice end result.

 ```mermaid
 flowchart LR